corecaps/asteroids/README.md

 ## Compilation
 if you satisfy dependencies just type :
 > make

-the binarie should be named asteroid, just type to launch :
+the binari should be named asteroid, just type to launch :

 > ./asteroid

 ## Concepts used

 - the engine uses [Bresenham's line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm) to draw line.